shivamsouravjha/Solution-Codes/README.md

 # solution-codes
-This repo consists of solution codes to problem for people to solve and compare logic
+This repo consists of solution codes for people to analyze and compare their solutions to the problems.